Lilla-Hegyvari/Expenses-Splitter/README.md

 **Possible improvements:**
 - optimise code.
 - make it possible to sort the expenses based on time intervals e.g. give the expenses for the month of March.
-This could serve as having a project that contains multiple functions.
+This could serve as having a project that contains multiple functions as for the moment there is only one.
 - nicer result output.
 For the moment I couldn't figure out how to print out the result in with only 2 decimal places and in a better looking format.